Izzywa/C-/README.md

 - attempts to parse a string into a given numeric data type
 - if successful, stores the converted value in an out parameter
 - returns a `bool` to indicate whether the action succeded or failed

+# reusable methods
+- remove duplicatrs
+- shortening code
+- improve readability

+# method scope
+variables declared inside a code block are only accessible within that region

+top level statements
+- statements declared outside any code block
+- global variables
+- not restricted to any scope
+- can be used anywhere throughout the program
+- useful for different methods that need to access the same dta

+need to pay attention to variable names